-Throughout the past 6 centuries numerous scholars and advisors to kings, presidents, prime ministers and other high government officials have encouraged political leaders to follow the advice of Ibn Khaldun in their governing.
+Throughout the past six centuries, numerous scholars and advisors to kings, presidents, prime ministers, and other high government officials have encouraged political leaders to follow the advice of Ibn Khaldun in their governing.

 Progressives and others on the left continually dismiss the theory behind tax cuts claiming they don’t work.
 It is true that tax cuts don’t always work as planned.

 This is partly due to the fact that the economy is a dynamic and ever-changing thing while theories used by progressives and other left-wing politicians and policymakers rely on static models in which everything is constant except for one variable.
 This makes for an easier but unrealistic model.

 As mentioned above increasing government revenue by cutting taxes is similar to the concept of price elasticity in the market.
 In both cases, there is no single optimal point to cut on the graph and this is complicated in both instances by the fact that both operate in a dynamic environment in which things are constantly changing.